Guardian of the Digital Footprint: Instagram Sharenting Protection Feature - 2023

 Overview

-I co-led the end-to-end design of a social computing feature integrated directly into Instagram's image posting flow.
+I led the end-to-end design of a social computing feature integrated directly into Instagram's image posting flow.

-By utilizing artificial intelligence to proactively detect sensitive child data, we empowered parents to share safely while preserving their children's digital footprint.
+By utilizing artificial intelligence to proactively detect sensitive child data and deepfake vulnerabilities, we empowered parents to share safely while preserving their children's digital footprint.

 Timeline